Year 9 Options

 Making curriculum choices in Year 9 is a very important part of your time in school.
 It is an opportunity for you to take control of your education and shape the way you want your future to be.
 The options you choose for Years 10 and 11 will affect how you spend your time at school for the next two years.
 The choices you make may also influence what course or job you decide to do after Year 11.

 You now have fantastic opportunities available to you that will help you get the future that you want.
 Years 10 and 11 are not just about GCSEs.
-There are other qualifications such as BTECs as well.
+There are other types of qualifications on offer as well.
 These qualifications are taught in different ways, and it may be that one type suits YOU more than others.

 It is important to choose subjects that will interest you and motivate you.
 Spend some time thinking about what you enjoy doing, what keeps you interested in something and what makes you work hard.
 Remember that you are not alone in making these decisions, everyone in Year 9 is going through the same process.
 Teachers, friends, parents, carers and family will be able to guide advise and support you in this important decision making process.